 Joss says that this process releases dopamine – the reward chemical in the brain.
 Which makes students feel good about themselves, that they are capable and strong and clever.

-Another way that art and play supports self-esteem is when parents make students feel that they are capable in these activities. ✊
+Another way that art and play support self-esteem is when parents make students feel that they are capable of these activities. ✊

 👉 Help In Classroom Learning